Max-42/London/seiten/300_sights/Sights.md

 The bridge is **800 feet (ca. 244 m) in length** and **consists of two 213-foot (65 m) bridge towers** connected at the upper level by two horizontal walkways, and a central pair of bascules that can open to allow shipping. **Originally hydraulically** powered, the operating mechanism was **converted to an electro-hydraulic** system in 1972.
 The bridge is part of the London Inner Ring Road and thus the boundary of the London congestion charge zone and remains an important traffic route with **40,000 crossings every day**.
 The bridge deck is freely **accessible to both vehicles and pedestrians**, whereas the bridge's twin towers, high-level walkways and Victorian engine rooms form part of the Tower Bridge Exhibition.

 Tower Bridge has become a **recognizable London landmark**.
 It is **sometimes confused with London Bridge**, about 0.5 miles (0.8 km) upstream, which has led to a popular urban legend about an American purchasing the wrong bridge.
-Several s**tunt pilots have flown underneath the bridge**, including the pioneering Francis McClean.
+Several **stunt pilots have flown underneath the bridge**, including the pioneering Francis McClean.

 ### The London Eye